the mysterious deaths of Russian generals in combat

 Major General Vladimir Frolov was killed by the Ukrainian Army on 16 April.
 This was confirmed when a notice about his funeral was published in St. Petersburg.
 Details of his death have not been released.

-More recently, on June 5, a journalist from the Russian state media posted on Telegram that Major General Roman Kutuzov had been killed leading an attack on Ukrainian forces in Donbas.
+More recently, on June 5, a journalist from the Russian state press posted on Telegram that Major General Roman Kutuzov had been killed leading an attack on Ukrainian forces in Donbas.

 Why don’t we know how many Russian generals were killed?